sberl/supersid/docs/SuperSIDonRaspi3.md

     $ sudo apt-get update
     $ sudo apt-get upgrade
 ```
+If you intend to access your system remotely you must enable SSH and VNC.
-After the setup is complete, click on the Raspberry icon in the upper left of the screen.
+To do this, click on the Raspberry icon in the upper left of the screen.
 From the drop down, choose Preferences > Raspberry Pi Configuration.
-Under the Interface tab, Enable SSH & VNC - this will allow you to access the RPi remotely from your PC.
+Under the Interface tab, Enable SSH & VNC.
-In a terminal window type fbset to find the current screen resolution and record it.
-In the terminal window
-Type the command sudo raspi-config
-Under Advanced Options choose Expand Filesystem
 Move your cursor to the upper right of the window and hover over the icon that will show the wlan0 (WiFi) address that your router has assigned to the RPi.
-Record this address (192.168.1.xxx) if you intend to run the RPi headless using RealVNC.
+You will need to record this address (192.168.1.xxx) in order to access via SSH or VNC.
+When complete, open a terminal window type fbset to find the current screen resolution and record it.

 ## 1) Get the latest supersid software